DIY Fix: Chevy Volt Service High Voltage Charging System | Save $2,000+

 How to Reset the Error Code

-Filling the tank won’t immediately fix the problem.
-The “Service High Voltage” code is a “latching fault,” meaning it stays in the system until cleared by a tool.
+Filling the gas tank does not fix the issue away.
+The Service High Voltage code is a kind of fault that stays in the cars system.
+It needs to be cleared with a tool.

-- Clear All Codes: Clear the “Permanent” or “Active” codes.
+• Clear All Codes: clear the Permanent or Active codes.

 What if the Message Returns?